Risa Sato: Career

+Sato also played for Creamline Cool Smashers from 2018 to 2024.
+In 2025, she transferred to the Chery Tiggo Crossovers.

 National team

 Sato made her international debut playing for the Philippine youth national team at the 2015 Asian Women's U23 Volleyball Championship which was hosted in Pasig.
 She was also part of the senior team squad that played in the 2015 VTV International Women's Volleyball Cup, an invitational tournament held in Vietnam.

 Personal life

-By July 2017, Sato's mother who came with her when she moved to the Philippines had long returned to Osaka to join her dad.
-One of her sisters is also studying in the Philippines and she is occasionally visited by her cousins from Laguna.
+In 2025, Sato became pregnant during her relationship with basketball player and National University alumnus Enzo Joson.